danielbrendel/hortusfox-web/README.md

 # Use this setting if you want to show or hide an indiactor if someone types a chat message
 APP_SHOWCHATTYPINGINDICATOR=false

+# The authentication token to be used to request cronjobs.
+Set this to a token of your choice
+APP_CRONPW="your-auth-token"

 # This must be set to true for the product to work in order to enable database connection
 DB_ENABLE=true